Allowing Snapshots Without Detaching the Volumes

 "Allowing snapshots without detaching the volumes would be a really handy solution for data protection, just saying…"

 This brings up a number of interesting points, but let’s concentrate on one area: the decision to recommend detaching volumes before issuing a snapshot is a "best practice" decision that offers the least amount of resistance for clients to have a correct snapshot created.

-Sometimes this can lead to a misunderstanding about what occurs when a snapshot happens and what occurs in the CBS background when one is issued.
+Sometimes this can lead to a misunderstanding about what occurs when a snapshot happens and what occurs in the Cloud Block Storage background when one is issued.